Alcaro/jupyterbookmaker/README.md

 It adds a Table of Contents to a given "Table of Contents" file, and adds a header and top and bottom navigator cells to each notebook.

-When the collection of notebooks is changed, it updates the structure.

 ## The collection of notebooks

 The code works on a collection of indexed notebooks in a directory and builds a Table of Contents out of the them, which is added to a specified file.
 It also adds a header and top and bottom navigator cells to each notebook.